Simar-malhotra09/fdired/README.md

 Status?

+(2026/06/19) I've expanded the scope from just supporting fd to any utility that outputs atleast a newline seperated filepath (+ more like grep/rg).
+Currently we can support find, fd, grep, rg.
+We inject some flags at runtime to ensure we get the output in the desired format.

 (2026/06/01) Minimal UI improvements; add status bar at the bottom

 (2026/05/31) Rendering is mostly done.
 Implemented viewport to handle lazy-loading for long fd output.
 Nav with j/k/gg/G works well.